Anthem (FIFA World Cup)

 "Anthem" by Vangelis is the theme music for 2002 FIFA World Cup held in South Korea and Japan and served as the official anthem of the 2002 FIFA World Cup.

 The single was commercially successful in Japan, being certified platinum for sales of over 100,000 copies.
 The single reached number 98 on the UK Singles Chart.
 It received the Song of the Year award by the Recording Industry Association of Japan.

 The versions were included in the official soundtrack Fever Pitch and The Official Album of the 2002 FIFA World Cup.
-The single also included for TV opening for 2002 FIFA World Cup.
+The single also included for 2002 FIFA World Cup TV opening and entrance music.